ksator/Machine_Learning_with_Python/README.md

 ```
 SVC with parameter kernel='linear' is similar to LinearSVC

-The SVC classifier finds a linear separator.
-A line separating classes.
-There are many linear separators: It will choose the optimal one, i.e the one that maximizes our confidence, i.e the one that maximizes the geometrical margin, i.e the one that maximizes the distance between itself and the closest/nearest data point point
-Support vectors are the data points, which are closest to the line

-SVC with parameter kernel='linear'
-LinearSVC finds the linear separator that maximizes the distance between itself and the closest/nearest data point point
+SVC with parameter kernel='linear' finds the linear separator that maximizes the distance between itself and the closest/nearest data point

 ## k-nearest neighbors